 During the transitional period between the Baroque and the Neo-classical Ages, Vorarlberg produced a painter – Angelika Kauffmann – who was to achieve both fame and popularity far beyond the borders of her homeland.

-Born in Chur on October 30, 1741, the daughter of the church and portrait painter Joseph Johann Kauffmann and his wife Cleopha Lutz.
 Angelika's father was a native of Schwarzenberg, and she always regarded Bregenzerwald as her homeland.
 She felt herself to be a product of that countryside which brought forth (and continues to bring forth) so many outstanding artistic personalities.

-Recognising his daughter's talents at an early age, Johann Joseph Kauffmann devoted great energy to her artistic upbringing.
-He worked as a portrait painter in Morbegno in Valtellina in the years 1742-52 and himself gave her instruction in painting.
+Recognizing his daughter's talents at an early age, Johann Joseph Kauffmann devoted great energy to her artistic upbringing.
+He worked as a portrait painter in Morbegno in Valtellina in the years 1742-52 and he himself gave her instruction in painting.
 Later, when the family moved to Como and Milan, he found suitable teachers for her.

 After her mother's death (on March 1, 1757) Angelika made her home for a time in Schwarzenberg.
 Here she worked on the interior of the town's Parish Church, painting the twelve frescos of the Apostels.
 Her father had been entrusted with the task of carrying out the interior decoration of the church.
 The heads of the Apostles rank amongst her finest work.